aqiu384/megaten-database/docs/p3r/ave-walkthrough.md

 * Request #79: I'd like to visit Naganaki Shrine.
   * Unlocks after completing 45 requests
 ##### Daytime
-* Pray at shrine 1
+* Naganaki Shrine > Main Shrine > Pray at shrine 1
 * Moon Rank 7: 34/22 points to next rank
   * Choice 3: The world is ending? (+34, 3 notes)
   * Any